 Temps come and go on a repeating basis, working different numbers of hours and durations.
-Some employees may work full-time, but only for part of the year.
+Some employees may work full time, but only for part of the year.

 Under the look-back provisions, companies can look back at the last 12 months of timesheets and pick a measurement period between three and 12 months to determine employees’ average weekly hours.
-If an employee worked an average of 30 hours per week during that time, the ACA considers that individual full time.
+If an employee worked an average of 30 hours per week during that time, that individual is considered full-time.

-David Lewis, CEO of Operations Inc, an HR outsourcing and consulting firm, says there’s more to successfully navigating ACA compliance than the math of calculating FTEs and determining affordability.
+David Lewis, CEO of Operations Inc, an HR outsourcing and consulting firm, says there’s more to successfully navigating compliance than the math of calculating FTEs and determining affordability.
 Beyond the math, there are several practical questions to consider with regard to ACA compliance in the temporary staffing industry.

 This cascades into another potential concern: pricing.
 If a significant number of employees choose not to enroll in your plan, your insurance carrier’s group plan pricing may change for the worse.
 For instance, if the insurer priced your plan for a group of 65 people, and fewer than 20 enroll, pricing is likely to suffer.

-- Average pay rates (which are used to determine whether your plan is affordable)
+- Average pay rates (which are used to determine whether your plan is affordable).

-- An appropriate look-back period
+- An appropriate look-back period.

 Knowing how to accurately count, classify, and track the eligibility of your employees, including seasonal and intermittent workers, are critical elements when determining your temporary staffing firm’s responsibilities and liabilities under IRS regulations and the ACA.

 More Questions About ACA Compliance and Staffing?